muratk5n/thirdwave/en/README.md

 ---

-Euro News: "Taipei to stage street evacuation air raid dril"

----

-Hopefully the RU debacle strengthens parties not antagonistic toward Russia going forward...
-I remember in one German debate before last election Janine Wissler from Die Linke said some supportive words in that vein and boy, was she gazed upon as some kind of freak weirdo by most others in that panel.

----

 I'm not sure why Ukraine MPs input matters, they are not part of NATO (hence the pickle they are in).
 Right on a likely French veto..
 If the trouble triggered by UK/US meddling is any guide, a new head from an